 Learning from last year: Reach the venue well in advance and do your warm up at the earliest available opportunity.
 It can rain on the morning of the race and then even getting into the holding area can be an arduous and time consuming task leaving you with no time for a warm up.

 Now let us focus on the course.
-There are two facets to this – the number of (U) turns that you must navigate and the undulating nature of the course.
+The route is pretty much the same from the past edition.
+There are two facets to the route – the number of (u) turns that you must navigate and the undulating nature of the course.
 The inclines are not sharp but are of a rolling nature.
 What makes this course tricky is the fact that these inclines come at very strategic points in the race.

 Having set the context let us do a deep dive into the course now as the devil 😈 is always in the details.